MakeSchool-Tutorials/html-portfolio/P5-sticky-footer/content.md

 >    }
 > ```

 And now to the sticky footer!
 We need to employ CSS3 trickery to keep the footer at the bottom.
-This also used to be a very hacky section in web development but has also been improved thanks to CSS3!
+This also used to be a very hacky thing in web development but has also been improved thanks to CSS3!

-We will make use of the new css viewport units, which allows us to calculate the height of the main content and tell the browser to below it.
+We will make use of the new css viewport units, which allows us to calculate the height of the main content and tell the browser to put the footer below it.
 This requires us to know the height of the footer but that's all!

 > [action]
 > Add a div around the entire content except the footer tag.
 Then add a class to it and add the following rule to the class: